$455 of free accessories with every mattress purchase

 Shipping policies and charges vary between companies, but many offer free shipping.

-Puffy offers free standard shipping within the contiguous U.S. Additional charges apply for orders shipped to Alaska and Hawaii.
-International shipping and White Glove delivery are not currently offered.
+Puffy offers free standard shipping throughout the U.S. International shipping and White Glove delivery are not currently offered.

 Puffy mattresses are manufactured in the U.S. in small batches.
 The mattress is compressed, vacuum-sealed, and shipped as a mattress in a box.
 It is typically delivered within two to five business days.